 Dr. Farheen focuses on arthritis treatment that helps you manage your symptoms to reduce your pain and prevent your condition from worsening.
 Though many forms of arthritis have no cure, including osteoarthritis and rheumatoid arthritis, treatment can greatly reduce the impact the condition has on your life and overall health.

-To get help from Dr. Farheen managing your arthritis, call Houston Rheumatology and Arthritis Specialists or schedule an appointment online today.
+To get help from Dr. Farheen managing your arthritis, call the office or schedule an appointment online today.